seb-jones/website/blog/bash-writing-a-simple-backup-script.md

 title: "BASH: Writing a simple Backup Script"
 mastheadImage: "/images/gilgamesh_tablet.jpg"
 mastheadAlt: "Epic of Gilgamesh Tablet"
-excerpt: "Today we will be looking at how to write a simple Backup script using BASH and various Unix tools.
-Our script will determine the destination path and input file names by reading a plain-text file.
-It will then compress the input files into an archive in the destination path."
+excerpt: "A tutorial on how to roll your own backup script in BASH."
 tags: ['blog', 'BASH', 'Linux', 'Scripting']
 ---

+Today we will be looking at how to write a simple Backup script using BASH and various Unix tools.
+Our script will determine the destination path and input file names by reading a plain-text file.
+It will then compress the input files into an archive in the destination path.

 ### Step 1: Prerequisite Functions